 Augmented reality glasses mirror your phone, computer, or TV into your vision wirelessly.
 This lets you stream the same content you have in your home without having to download extra apps or find streams on the internet.

 Of course, all AR and VR headsets for streaming come with a price to them.
 We will look at the cost of each headset so that you can compare each price to its features and make the best decision for yourself.

 Tied in with the cost of your headset is the question of what else you plan on doing with your headset?
 Do you also want access to VR apps?
 Multiple VR games?
 These are other important factors that impact the price of the headset you want.

-So, let’s take a look at our pick for best VR headsets for streaming movies & TV shows.
+Next, let’s take a look at our pick for best AR and VR headsets for streaming movies & TV shows.

-Our choice for best VR headset for movies and TV is the Oculus Quest.
+Our choice for best VR headset for movies and TV is the Oculus Quest 2.
 It has the right quality for watching media in virtual reality.
 It’s Android operating system is growing with official apps each week and the number of APKs you can sideload onto it is limitless.

 Unlike the Vive Cosmos, you don’t need to buy a PC to get into VR.
 And it’s portability makes it a winner for streaming media on the go wherever you are.